Screening for Group B Streptococcus Bacteria during Pregnancy Saves Lives

 What is GBS?

-Group B Streptococcus (group B strep/GBS) is a type of bacteria that causes illness in people of all ages.
-Group B strep disease can cause serious illnesses in newborns including septicemia (infection of the blood), pneumonia (infection in the lungs), and even meningitis (infection of the fluid and lining around the brain and spinal cord) within the first week of a baby's life [2,4].
-In a recent case reported by BBC news, a newborn was affected by GBS and faced quadriplegic cerebral palsy and life-time disabilities [1].
-However, GBS testing has the potential to prevent such cases.
+Group B Streptococcus (also referred to as Group B Strep or GBS) is a type of bacteria that causes illness in people of all ages.
+Group B Strep disease in newborns can lead to serious health complications such as septicemia (infection of the blood), pneumonia (infection in the lungs), and even meningitis (infection of the fluid and lining around the brain and spinal cord) within the first week of a baby's life [2, 4].

 Among babies, there are 2 main types of group B strep disease: